 Subplot: An additional plot interwoven with the main plot

-Conflict: A struggle that affects the story line
+Conflict: A struggle or challenge that affects the story line

-Setting: The time, place, and conditions in which the action takes place; the work’s context
+Setting: The time, place, and conditions in which a work’s action takes place; a work’s context

 The five parts of dramatic structure: Exposition (inciting incident), rising action, climax, falling action (resolution), and dénouement

-Rising action: The set of conflicts in a story that lead up to the climax
+Rising action: The set of events in a story that lead up to the climax

 Climax: The peak moment of the action, occurring at or near the end of the work.
 It is the turning point for the protagonist.